 The estimation of the defined benefit obligations is sensitive to the actuarial assumptions set out in the table above.
-The sensitivity analyses below have been determined based on reasonably possible changes of the assumptions occurring at the end of the reporting period and assumes that for each change only the assumption being analysed changes, whilst all other assumptions remain constant.
+The sensitivity analysis below is based on possible changes to the assumptions occurring at the end of the reporting period.
+For each assumption change all other assumptions remain constant.
 The analysis only applies to Funded LGPS benefits - the sensitivity of unfunded benefits is not included on materiality grounds.
-The base figure for the liabilities is £3,050.9 million and for projected service cost is £104.7 million.
+The base figure for the liabilities is £2,245.3 million and for projected service cost is £54.0 million.